There are 1,000,000 Shopify active stores while CommerceHQ has a fraction of that.

 Well, here you go.

-Both Shopify and CommerceHQ offer a 14-day free trial.
+Yes, Shopify and CommerceHQ both offer a 14-day free trial.

-What’s the average monthly subscription Shopify vs CommerceHQ?
+What’s the monthly subscription for Shopify vs CommerceHQ?

-The average monthly subscription for Shopify is $79 while CommerceHQ will cost you $99 per month.
+The monthly subscription for Shopify is starting from $29/month while CommerceHQ will cost you starting from $99/month.

 Which website builder is better Shopify or CommerceHQ?